 The result of this stress is that many of us drop out and stop doing the work that needs to be done.
 Others of us adopt unproductive attitudes.
 We get urgent and demand that others work as hard as we do.
 We get irritable.
+Others loose ourselves in reading and analysis and go numb.
 We can get over-inflated egos.
 We think that we know all there is to know on a subject—and that everybody else wants to hear what we have to say.
 Some of us just get hopeless.

 None of these responses are out fault.
 We are simply doing the best we can under sometimes difficult circumstances.
 However, we also know that these responses undermine the effectiveness of our work and drive people away from us.

 The only attitude that ever makes sense towards another person, be they another activist or some potential recruit, is interest in that person, in what they have to say, showing that you like them.
 Indeed, that even makes sense when dealing with a politician who opposes us or a corporate executive who insists on polluting.
 We may have to insist that they change their vote or we may decide to sit in their office.
 In the Gandhian tradition, however, we are always reaching out to the better part of each other human being, all the time.